jacobxperez/rams/CONTRIBUTING.md

 work within the limitation of his tools.
-By limiting or restricting the choices the modern web designer is forced to choose the essential and because he has not been trained to dominate or conquer technology, he can work in harmony; in fact, he uses the limitations to discover his design.
+By limiting or restricting the choices the modern web designer is forced to choose the essential and because he has not been trained to dominate or conquer technology, he can work in harmony; in fact, he uses the limitations to discover new designs.

 ## Design Philosophy